Mystique (character): Earth-14412

-A Mystique from Earth-14412 first appears in the form of unidentified woman in a dark robe and golden skin.
-In addition, she possesses the powers of her reality's Phoenix Force and operates as the Dark Phoenix.
+An alternate universe version of Mystique from Earth-14412 appears in Avengers (vol. 8).
+This version wields the Phoenix Force and operates as the Dark Phoenix.
 She is a member of the Multiversal Masters of Evil and is in charge of the Berserkers consisting of Hound (a version of Wolverine from an alternate reality) and an unidentified version of Thor.
-Dark Phoenix and Hound accompanied King Killmonger in attacking Echo's Phoenix form, Iron Man, and Thor in Asgard where Dark Phoenix summoned her Thor to her side.
-After briefly engaging Echo, Dark Phoenix, Hound, and King Killmonger retreated after Dark Phoenix's Thor was killed by Thor.
-They alongside the rest of the Multiversal Masters of Evil left Earth-616 to get back to work.
+Dark Phoenix in the form of a phoenix attacks Echo and Firehair to claim the ancient Multiverse energies for herself, only to be killed by them.